State Botanical Garden of Georgia in Athens, Georgia. Photo by Bryan Redding, @visitathensga

 Plan your overnight in nearby Adairsville at the lovely Barnsley Resort.

 Find more Cartersville trip ideas in this Guide to Cartersville.

-Explore the Chattahoochee RiverWalk, and ride the rapids with Whitewater Express - Columbus.
-Visit the The National Civil War Naval Museum at Port Columbus, The Columbus Museum (the second largest art museum in Georgia) or Heritage Park Columbus.
-See the Coca-Cola Space Science Center, the quirky Lunchbox Museum in River Market Antiques, and drive by Kadie, the cow of Columbus.
+Explore the Chattahoochee RiverWalk, and ride the rapids with Whitewater Express.
+Visit the The National Civil War Naval Museum at Port Columbus, The Columbus Museum (the second largest art museum in Georgia) or the National Infantry Museum and Soldier Center at Fort Benning.

 Find more Columbus trip ideas in this Guide to Columbus.

 Pan for gold at Consolidated Gold Mines or Crisson Gold Mine, and stop at the Dahlonega Gold Museum State Historic Site for more information about Georgia's gold mining history.
 Ride horses at Gold City Corral & Carriage Company, or see the animals at Chestatee Wildlife Preserve, A North Georgia Zoo.

 Visit the downtown area’s restaurants, wine tasting rooms and shops, and take a spooky ghost tour!

 Find more Dahlonega trip ideas in this Guide to Dahlonega.

 Golden Isles & Jekyll Island

 Climb the St. Simons Island Lighthouse, frolic the beaches and take a trolley tour.
 Go shrimpin’ on the Lady Jane Shrimpin' Excursions, or take a dolphin tour.
 There are bikes, geocaches, mini golf, tree spirits and seriously yummy eats.